-- Analyse, describe and explain population dynamics on a global scale. - Analyse, describe and explain the nature of significant population issues and challenges in selected locations and evaluate responses.
+- 1. Analyse and discuss population dynamics on a global scale. - 2.
+Analyse the nature of significant population issues and challenges in selected countries and evaluate strategies in response to these.

 HEALTH AND HUMAN DEVELOPMENT

 Future: Suitable for jobs in health promotion, nursing, education, sports nutrition and child care industries.